-21st Century Learning
+A 21st Century Education

 From figuring out how to design complex structures to testing and tweaking them in order to come up with an improved solution, your child will be tackling problems just like a real engineer!
-Our hands-on programs are a fantastic way for your budding inventor to gain a solid grasp of engineering, science and architectural concepts while also igniting his or her imagination and creativity along the way.
-Parents can also have fun learning about the cool new things students learned in class through our regular email communication.
-We also send a preview of the upcoming week’s project so you and your son or daughter can gear up for what’s next!
+Our interactive courses are a great way for your aspiring inventor to get to grips with science, engineering and architectural concepts while activating his or her creativity and imagination in the process.
+Parents can join in on the fun too: we send out regular email communication to keep you in the loop every week.
+We’ll also preview the following week’s project so you and your child can gear up for the next fun activity!

-- A STEM-focused curriculum that will equip your child with critical 21st century skills.
+- STEM-focused learning that will help your child acquire valuable 21st century skills.

-- A personal learning environment, with a 6:1 student-to-teacher ratio and a maximum of 12 students per class.
+- A personalized classroom environment, with 6:1 student-to-teacher ratio and only 12 students per class maximum.

-- Regular email communication to keep you informed of your child’s progress.
+- Regular emails to keep parents informed of their child’s progress.